-The above calculations show the City of Pembroke Pines and county-wide total property taxes based upon taxable values starting from the median value of \$88,850.
+The above calculations show the City of Pembroke Pines and county-wide total property taxes based upon taxable values starting from the median value of \$93,540.

 - 1. Fund Balance Goal: The City will plan the budget in such a way to retain a General Fund unassigned fund balance of not less than 10% of the total budgeted expenditures. - 2.
 User Fees for Services: Fees for services will be set with the goal to recover 100 percent of costs, except in specific instances in which the City Commission determines that it is in the public interest to offset some of the cost through use of other revenues, such as general tax support.
 The same logic applies to services that are funded by grants.
 In relation to the Utility Fund, which is an enterprise fund, the water and sewer fees are updated annually by the change in the Consumer Price Index for the 12 months ending April of the current year.
+Other rate increases may be implemented, if approved by the City Commission.
 Revenues are expected to cover the cost of operations. - 3.
 Full Range of Municipal Services: The City provides a full range of municipal services in order to maintain and enhance the quality of life in Pembroke Pines.
 The City acknowledges that the highest priority service areas relate to those that protect and enhance public safety and health. - 4.
 Public Safety Services: Public safety services are a high priority.
 The City will ensure that services are provided in an efficient, effective manner, and through thoughtful plans, public safety needs can be met in our growing community.
-The budget for Police, Fire, Rescue, and Code Enforcement represents 64.2% of the General Fund. - 5.
-Employee Safety/Productivity: The City has made great strides in updating its fleet of vehicles, and in providing equipment and supplies to employees that enhance safety and productivity.
+The budget for Police, Fire, Rescue, and Code Enforcement represents 65.3% of the General Fund. - 5.
+Employee Safety/Productivity: The City has made great strides in updating its fleet of vehicles, and in providing equipment and supplies that enhance the safety and productivity of employees.
 In the budget, Departments are asked to identify and to request funding to continue this policy of providing up-to-date equipment, supplies, and facilities to assure employee safety.